CaptainYouz/cy-infinite-scroll/README.md

 # CyInfiniteScroll

 Directives for infinite scroll in vanillaJs ES6.
+No jQuery required !

 Originaly from http://shabeebk.com/blog/lazy-scroll-infinite-scrolling-angularjs-plugin